Gardening

 How to Soil Block:

-Fill the Soil Block Maker: Press the soil block maker (this is the one I started with- the handle is easier on your hands after doing several in a row and this is the one we’ve been working with for a couple of weeks now,) into the mix, then tap it gently to release the soil blocks.
+3. Fill the Soil Block Maker: Head over to my blog post here for a more detailed look into what tools we use.
+Press the soil block maker (this is the one I started with – the handle is easier on your hands after doing several in a row and this is the one we’ve been working with for a couple of weeks now) into the mix, then tap it gently to release the soil blocks.

-Water and Maintain: Keep the soil blocks moist but not waterlogged, and provide adequate light and warmth for seed germination.
+5. Water and Maintain: Keep the soil blocks moist but not waterlogged, and provide adequate light and warmth for seed germination.
+At the beginning I recommend watering the bottom of the tray, that way the blocks can absorb the water gently without disrupting the seeds.

 How to Keep Soil Blocks from Drying Out:

-Covering: Covering the soil blocks with a clear plastic dome or plastic wrap can help retain moisture.
+3. Covering: Humidity is important for maintaining your soil blocks, our greenhouse does a good job of this for us.
+You can cover the soil blocks with a clear plastic humidity dome, plastic wrap, or burlap – all can help retain moisture.
 Remove the cover once the seedlings start to emerge to prevent excessive moisture buildup.

 Questions People are asking about Soil Blocking